-\lee{To cope with these problems, we propose UCTR, a novel and unified framework for \textbf{U}nsupervised \textbf{C}omplex \textbf{T}abular \textbf{R}easoning.
-Specifically, UCTR primarily leverages a random sampling strategy to collect different types of programs.} \lizy{These programs are sequences of symbols that can be executed on tables, such as SQL queries, logical forms and arithmetic expressions, covering most reasoning types.
-Then we design a ``Program-Executor" module that generates program-answer pairs based on a large number of tables in the domain.
-To bridge the gap between the programs and natural language sentences, we develop a powerful ``NL-Generator" module based on generative language models that turns the programs into human-like natural questions or claims with complex logic.
-Since a table often occurs with its surrounding texts, UCTR also defines two basic operators: Table-To-Text and Text-To-Table, to fuse information from table and text sources.
-Based on the combination of these components, UCTR can handle question answering and fact verification tasks under both the homogeneous (table only) setting and the heterogeneous (hybrid table and text) setting, aiming for a unified framework.} Figure \ref{framework} illustrates the progress that UCTR generates a joint table-text reasoning sample via a SQL query based on our basic modules and operators.
+To address these issues, we introduce UCTR-ST (\textbf{U}nsupervised \textbf{C}omplex \textbf{T}abular \textbf{R}easoning using \textbf{S}elf-\textbf{T}raining), an advanced self-training framework designed explicitly for unsupervised complex tabular reasoning.
+More specifically, UCTR-ST primarily leverages a random sampling strategy to collect different types of programs.
+These programs consist of sequences of symbols that can be executed on tables, including SQL queries, logical forms, and arithmetic expressions, encompassing a wide range of reasoning types.
+Subsequently, we design a \lizy{``Program-Management"} module that generates program-answer pairs by leveraging numerous tables within the domain.
+To bridge the gap between the programs and natural language sentences, we develop a powerful \lizy{``Program-Transformation"} module based on generative language models that turns the programs into human-like natural questions or claims with complex logic.
+Since a table often occurs with its surrounding texts, UCTR-ST also defines a \lizy{``Table-Text Manipulator".
+It contains} two basic operators: Table-To-Text and Text-To-Table, to fuse information from table and text sources.
+Based on the combination of these components, UCTR-ST can handle question-answering and fact-verification tasks under both the homogeneous (table only) setting and the heterogeneous (hybrid table and text) setting, aiming for a unified framework.
+Figure \ref{framework} illustrates the progress that UCTR-ST generates a joint table-text reasoning sample through a SQL query, utilizing our foundational modules and operators.